(If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click here)

 What is a Christian?

-This morning I want to address a subject that is basic, yet not so simple as one might think at first glance.
+This morning I want to address a subject that is basic, yet not as simple as you might think at first glance.
 What is a Christian?
+The definitions given in Webster’s 9th New Collegiate Dictionary demonstrate a wide range of possible answers.
+Here are some of the possibilities.

 Christian (adjective) 1 a : of or relating to Christianity <~ scriptures> b: based on or conforming with Christianity <~ethics> 2 of or relating to a Christian <~responsibilities> b : professing <a ~ affirmation> 3 : commendably decent or generous <has a very ~ concern for others>